 - ii.
 Capital asset lifecycle reserves an amount equal to the planned funding required for a given year as determined by the supporting schedules of the various lifecycle reserves. - iii.
 Pay-as-you-go (PAYG) the residual of the amount of the Capital Funding Formula less the allocations for the first two components and is rebalanced annually.

-If the need for an increase/decrease to the Capital Funding Formula is determined, a business case will be brought forward for Council review as part of the annual budget process.
+If the need for an increase/decrease to the Capital Funding Formula is determined, a summary statement expressing the requirement for the increase will be presented to Council as part of the annual budget process.

 b.
 New Assessment Growth